achambaz/tlride/_book/abcd.md

 Substitution-based estimators are particularly  valuable notably because they, by construction, satisfy  all the constraints to which  the targeted parameter is subjected.
+For example, if $X$ is  a binary random variable and the support of  all  distributions  in  our  model is  $\{0,1\}$,  then  $\Theta$  can  be interpreted as the probability  that $X = 1$, a quantity known  to live in the interval $[0,1]$.
+A substitution  estimator will also  be guaranteed  to fall into this  interval.
 Some of the estimators that we will build together are substitution-based, some are not.

 ### The parameter as the value of a statistical mapping at the experiment {#parameter-mapping}